 II.A.3.
-Qualifications of the program director:

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core)

-II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Pathology (ABPath) or subspecialty qualifications that are acceptable to the Review Committee; and, (Core)

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this specialty/subspecialty]

-II.A.3.c) must include at least three years of active participation as a specialist in cytopathology following completion of all graduate medical education.
-(Core)

-II.A.4.
-Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
-(Core)

-II.A.4.a) The program director must:

-II.A.4.a).(1) be a role model of professionalism; (Core)
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, ^(Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Pathology (ABPath) or by the American Osteopathic Board of Pathology (AOBPath), or subspecialty qualifications that are acceptable to the Review Committee; and, ^(Core) II.A.3.c) must include at least three years of active participation as a specialist in forensic pathology following completion of all graduate medical education. ^(DetailCore) II.A.4.
+Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; ^(Core)